mohammedyouness/Weather-App/README.md

 # Weather-App

-#### You may need to open the app from your desktop in order to allow the API for knowing your location and timezone and giving you a precise result.
+#### A simple weather app that tells you the temperature in both Fahrenheit & celeius and a summary whether it's cold or clear,...etc

 ![](weather-app.png)